ID-release donors have agreed to allow SellmerDiers to release their identifying information to the donor child once he or she reaches the age of 18.

 Procedure when the donor child reaches the age of 18:

 - The donor child may contact SellmerDiers and request ID-release.
 The donor child must document that he or she is a result of donor sperm from the donor in question.
 If in doubt, SellmerDiers may demand that this be confirmed by a DNA test.

 - SellmerDiers will make all reasonable efforts to contact the donor informing him of the request.

 - SellmerDiers will disclose the donor’s identifying information to the donor child after which the donor child can make contact him-/herself.
 This information may include: Donor’s full name, date of birth, donation location, last known address, or email.

 - ID-release donors have agreed to a minimum of one in-person meeting of minimum one hour with any offspring once he or she turns 18.
 However, the contact can also alternatively be made by e-mail, a written letter, a telephone call etc. The form and extent of the communication will be determined by mutual agreement between the donor and the donor child.
 After the initial contact, the donor is not obligated to additional contact or communication.

 - If the donor has passed away, the identifying information of the donor will not be disclosed to the donor child.

 - The donor child will be required to sign an agreement to not share any of the donor’s identifying or contact information with other donor children and to accept that the donor may not be regarded as the donor child’s legal father.
 SellmerDiers reserves the right to deny access to the donor’s identifying information if the donor child does not sign the agreement.

 We do our very best to make the contact between donor and donor child a meaningful experience.
-However, we cannot guarantee it, and there may be circumstances out of our control that can make the contact between donor and donor child impossible.
+However, we cannot guarantee it, and there may be circumstances out of our control that can make the contact between donor and donor child difficult or impossible.

 For more information, please read Donor Rights, and other law matters and our Terms of Agreement.